 Eventually, though, I gravitated towards baseball.
 I made the Junior Varsity team as an 8th grader.
 I was “called up” to the Varsity squad when I was in 9th grade, and by the time my sophomore year arrived I was a starting pitcher and infielder.

-I’m not going to sit here and brag about all my accolades, but I will say that I was one of the rare athletes from my hometown (Groton, NY) to have the opportunity (and honor) to move on and participate in collegiate athletics.
+I’m not going to sit here and brag about all my accolades – 1st Team All Conference as a Junior and Senior, no big deal – but I will say that I was one of the rare athletes from my hometown (Groton, NY) to have the opportunity (and honor) to move on and participate in collegiate athletics.

 I played two years at Onondaga Community College in Syracuse, NY where I was named Most Valuable Pitcher both my Freshman and Sophomore years and I also made All-Conference and All-Region my sophomore year.